cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 ## Set up secondary user

-> ℹ️️️️ This documentation uses `kittaakos@gmail.com` as the primary user's email address.

 1. Log in to the Cobalt application with your primary user.

+   > ℹ️️️️ This example uses `kittaakos@gmail.com` as the primary user's email address.

 1. Open the **People** page from the sidebar.
 1. Click on the **Invite Users** button.